 One of the most common questions Rodney L. Allen, DDS hears from his Parker dental patients is, “How can I get my teeth whiter?”
 If you’re like many of these patients, you’ve likely tried countless over the counter teeth whitening toothpastes, mouthwashes, strips, and gels with little to no improvement in the appearance of your smile.
 In fact, many patients who try these store bought whiteners end up with dental sensitivity, damaged soft tissue, and other oral health concerns that stem from the use of these products.
 The key to providing better teeth whitening results is understanding the underlying cause of the dental discoloration.
 Dr. Allen will work with you one on one to determine why your teeth are stained and help you find the best teeth whitening solution to brighten your smile.
-Contact us to schedule your cosmetic dentistry consultation today.
+Contact us to schedule your cosmetic dentistry consultation today to dicuss teeth whitening in Parker, CO.

 Before beginning any teeth whitening treatment, it’s essential to understand the cause of your dental discoloration.
 Some of the most common causes of dental staining include: